truecharts/website/news/2023-12-20-persistence-changes.md

 - Ingress: All of the Traefik settings have been moved to "integrations" and they are reset.
 - Ingress: This means you likely will lose TLS and security middlewares after the update, until adapted.
 - CNPG: If present in the old GUI, Instance number and storage size have been moved and reset to defaults.
+- Traefik: After updating, you will need to check a checkbox at the bottom, with a warning confirmation, before you will be able to do any further updates or edits.

 ### Stateful Set Instructions